peopledoc/django-adobesign/demo/README.rst

 ###############
-django-echosign
+django-adobesign
 ###############

-`django-echosign` is a Django application for Adobe EchoSign's digital signature.
+`django-adobesign` is a Django application for Adobe EchoSign's digital signature.

 It implements `django-anysign`_ API.